OliverSBeresford/rust-interperter/README.md

 ## Quickstart

-Build once, then run the helper script with a command and input file:
+Build and run the helper script with a command and input file:

 ```sh
 ./your_program.sh <command> test.lox